 Short on Time?

 What is a car roof box?

 A roof box is a plastic, waterproof container that sits on top of your vehicle, it really is a box though often confused with a carrier or roof basket.
 For saftey and weight loading they should be fixed to roof bars that you attach to the roof of your car, and they come in all shapes and sizes depending on your needs.
 There is a huge variety on the market, with the cheapest roof boxes coming in at just over $150 / £100 , while the most expensive roof boxes can cost over $900 /£600.
 Though on a budget under $15o I wouldn’t go with a hard box that can be dangerous if too cheap, in the US I’d try a soft carrier instead like the Keeper (based in California), for around $50 it gets a lot done.
 Keeper is in the industrial cargo tie down business, a good sign.

 Choosing the right roof box

 Maximum load capacity of your car

 First things first, check your vehicle handbook to ensure you don’t exceed the car’s maximum load capacity.
-I know it sounds borring, but remember to include the weight of the bars, the box, and YOUR STUFF when calculating the total weight on the roof.
-With most new cars this isn’t an issue, but check this becasue it’s the total weight once you load your unit that counts.
-This is especially true for a unit not on a rack, which distrubutes the weight.
+I know it sounds boring, but remember to include the weight of the bars, the box, and YOUR STUFF when calculating the total weight on the roof.
+With most new cars this isn’t an issue, but check this because it’s the total weight once you load your unit that counts.
+This is especially true for a unit not on a rack, which distributes the weight.
 If it’s going right on your roof, know the limits.
 A dented roof is an expensive mistake.